 At birth, the fur is chocolate brown in colour in 'red' and 'cross' morphs and jet black in silver/melanistic animals.
 Layne and McKeon observed that the sex of the cub was readily determinable at birth.
 Indeed, the anatomists found that vixens and dogs could be sexed about two-and-a-half weeks before birth, based on the distance between the genital openings; external genitalia were visible about 38 days into gestation (i.e., two weeks before birth).

 Newborn cubs are unable to thermoregulate (maintain their body temperature) fully for the first two-or-three weeks; they must huddle together and, in the early stages, stay close to the vixen to prevent hypothermia.
-Indeed, during the first two or three days, the vixen will not leave the cubs (even to drink), although recently David Element reported a vixen leaving the cubs alone for relatively long periods from the first day.
+Indeed, during the first two or three days, the vixen is very unlikely to leave the cubs (even to drink), although recently David Element reported a vixen leaving the cubs alone for relatively long periods from the first day.
 She'll stay in the earth and act as a 'thermal blanket', until their fur can provide some insulation - observations from captive foxes suggest that by about a week old the fur has grown sufficiently for the cubs to thermoregulate well enough to be left alone briefly.
 At this point the vixen will leave them for short periods, typically only a few minutes, to drink.
 The cubs' eyes and ears open at between 10 and 14 days old and teeth begin appearing in the upper jaw, those in the lower jaw following a couple of days.